laulin/sf2/README.md

 The first recommendation is to use a strong password.
 Basically, SF2 forces you to be serious about this point but this may not be enough.
 Always keep in mind that the security of a symmetric system relies mainly on the security of the secret.

-That's why it is recommended to use only SSH keys.
+That's why it is recommended to use only SSH keys for data access.
 Indeed, setting up a strong and unique password for each file can be very hard to type.
 On the other hand, the use of your SSH key is simple and can even be transparent.

 As said above, security is based on the password.
 It is not recommended to use the "-m" option to put the password in the command, which would allow it to be leaked via history or by listing processes.

 Finally you should only add SSH keys from trusted machines/persons.
-Indeed with his private key, a malicious person can recover the master key and add other keys.
+Indeed with his private key, a malicious person can recover the master key.
 So be careful.

 The use of the "decrypt" function should only be done for a particular use and in a secure environment.
 To read or write data protected by the container, you must use the "open" function.
 It prevents any unencrypted data from being written to the hard disk.
 By not respecting this, you expose yourself to a data leakage (compromised machine, disk forensic, etc).